v 3.7.web 2025

 A cartoon of Belarusian Mushroom chessmen.

-The king and queen have flattened, round crowns and spindly stems, so resemble shiitake mushrooms.
+The King and Queen have flattened, round crowns and spindly stems, so resemble shiitake mushrooms.
 Their collars around the stem even resemble the ring around a mushroom's stem (protective material left behind when the mushroom's gills emerge).
 To me they look like flying saucers and Seattle's Space Needle.
 Slender stems emerge from the typical Soviet base, extra wide for stability.
 The bishops mitres are huge (such bishops have been called 'acorns') and without a groove.

 Nicholas Lanier was unsure of the origin of these pieces, which he called Svelte, but suggested a German origin.
 However, Chuck Grau, who calls them Mushrooms, reckons they originate from Minsk, modern day Belarus, where many sets have surfaced.
 Holger Langer notes they were common in the Soviet Union, whatever their origins.